About Green Tea

 • LU SHAN YUN WU

+Yun Wu means cloud and fog.
 Grown in one of the coldest and cloudiest tea regions among all teas, Fog Tea is an appropriate name for Yun Wu.
-Yun Wu originates from the scenic Lu Shan, with the top micro-lot being Xiao Tian Chi with over 3000 feet in elevation.
+In the old days, there was a saying that tea loves Yin, not Yang, and there's no tea region we have visited that is more Yin than Lu Shan.
+Yun Wu originates from this scenic mountain, with the top micro-lot being Xiao Tian Chi with over 3000 feet in elevation.
+It is extremely foggy year round and at all times throughout the day, not just in the mornings.
 For a tea region that is relatively north, this elevation is impressive – that tea can survive this extreme climate is a miracle.

 • LU AN GUA PIAN